Firestark/project/docs/articles/Architecture.md

 #### Pros of using MVC as an application architecture

 Even though there are some differences when compared to the traditional MVC pattern, MVC as an application architecture has some benefits.
-The first benefit is that MVC gives you a general structure to split up the gross of your application code.
+The first benefit is that MVC gives you a general structure to split up a large part of your application code.
 Your application is divided into 3 separate tasks, namely: model, view and controller.
 Because of this generic structure you, and other developers that work with your code, will have a general understanding of how your application is build.
 The second benefit is that MVC is very widely used as an application architecture.
 A lot of frameworks chose to implement MVC as their application architecture.
-Because of this a lot of people will understand how your application is build.
+Because of the popularity of MVC a lot of people will understand how your application is build.
 A third advantage of MVC is that it is easier to collaborate with multiple developers working on the same project.
 Because of the separation of model, view and controller a front-end developer can work on the view without being bothered by a back-end developer who works on the model and controller and vice-versa.